Finite Element Exterior Calculus for Evolution Problems: Introduction

-{\em Summary of the paper.} The remainder of the paper is structured as follows.
+{\em Outline and summary of contributions.} The remainder of the paper is structured as follows.
 In Section~\ref{sec:semidisc}, we review the classical semi-discrete mixed finite element method error estimates for parabolic problems (due to Thom\'ee~\cite{T2006} and others) and for hyperbolic problems (due to Geveci~\cite{G1988} and others).
-In Section~\ref{sec:feec}, we give a very brief overview the Finite Element Exterior Calculus and recall some relevant results.
-In Section~\ref{sec:abs-evol}, we formulate abstract parabolic and hyperbolic problems in Bochner spaces and state some standard results on the existence and uniqueness of strong and weak solutions.
+In Section~\ref{sec:feec}, we give a very brief overview of the Finite Element Exterior Calculus and recall some relevant results.
 In Section~\ref{sec:results-par}, we combine the classical approach to semi-discrete methods with modern FEEC theory to establish some basic {\em a priori} error estimates for Galerkin mixed finite element methods for parabolic problems.
 The main result is Theorem~\ref{thm:boch-est-par}, which exploits the FEEC framework to obtain a classification of spatial finite element spaces that give optimal order convergence rates in Bochner norms.
 In Section~\ref{sec:results-hyp}, we carry out a similar analysis for hyperbolic problems, resulting in the error estimate given in Theorem~\ref{thm:boch-est-hyp}, a simultaneous sharpening of the result by Geveci for problems in two dimensional domains and a generalization to problems on $n$ dimensional domains.
 Our results recover the estimates of Thom\'ee and Geveci for two-dimensional domains and the lowest-order mixed method as a special case, effectively extending their results to arbitrary spatial dimension and to an entire family of mixed methods.
-In Section~\ref{sec:semilin}, we employ the results of Holst and Stern~\cite{HS2010b} to extend our parabolic estimates to a class of semi-linear evolution PDE.
+In Section~\ref{sec:semilin}, we employ the results of Holst and Stern~\cite{HS2010b} to extend our parabolic estimates to a class of semi-linear evolution PDE, as encapsulated by Theorem~\ref{thm:semilin-est}.
 Finally, in Section~\ref{sec:conc}, we draw conclusions and make remarks on future directions.
+The appendices contain some technical details relating to the application of the semi-linear error estimates in the case $k=n$ and a review of some standard existence and uniqueness results for abstract parabolic and hyperbolic problems using the terminology of Bochner spaces.